 He is a husband and proud father of two adult children, and his passions include spending time with family and friends.
 An interesting fact is that John first learned about great customer service as a young sky-cap at the Boise, Idaho airport, carrying luggage.
 The word that best describes John is: grateful.

-As Director of Talent Strategy, Greg’s primary focus is the executive search arm of Columbia’s business, which includes sourcing the best hospitality talent across the globe to bring significant value to our clients.
+As Senior Director of Talent, Greg’s primary focus is the executive search arm of Columbia’s business, which includes sourcing the best hospitality talent across the globe to bring significant value to our clients.

 A passionate hospitality professional, Greg’s industry knowledge and experience is diverse and well-rounded, including business development, operations, human resources, and talent acquisition.
 Greg has been at the helm of our recruitment team for over a decade; overseeing the strategy to place more than 11,000 individuals internally during a time when Columbia increased its portfolio to 80+ managed properties.
 This includes over 600 leaders across Columbia and our Executive Search arm.